material-components/material-components-web/packages/mdc-button/README.md

 `mdc-button--raised` | Optional.
 Styles a contained button that is elevated above the surface.
 `mdc-button--unelevated` | Optional.
 Styles a contained button that is flush with the surface.
 `mdc-button--outlined` | Optional.
 Styles an outlined button that is flush with the surface.
+`mdc-button--icon-leading` | Optional.
+Styles a button with a leading icon.
+`mdc-button--icon-trailing` | Optional.
+Styles a button with a trailing icon.
 `mdc-button__label` | Recommended.\* Indicates the element containing the button's text label.
 `mdc-button__icon` | Optional.
 Indicates the element containing the button's icon.

 **Note: The `mdc-button__label` element is required for buttons with a trailing icon, but it is currently optional for buttons with no icon or a leading icon.
 In the latter cases, it is acceptable for the text label to simply exist directly within the `mdc-button` element.<br>
- However, the `mdc-button__label` class may become mandatory for all cases in the future so we recommended to always include it.**
+ However, the `mdc-button__label` class may become mandatory for all cases in the future so we recommend always including it.**

 ### Sass mixins